 Setting things in place for the future

-- Secured Victorian distribution rights to a major international team wear supplier.
+- Secured Victorian distribution rights to a major international team wear supplier

-- Formed a number of new alliances with various sporting clubs, motoring enthusiast groups and a
+- Pursued new market segments and formed a number of new alliances with various sporting clubs, motoring enthusiast groups and an entertainment group

-- 2021 growth set to grow by 100%
+- Is on track to grow by 100% in 2021